 Looking for a Time Management activity?
-Try one of these, that I’ve collected from a variety of LinkedIN discussions (if you want additional time management resources, Office Oxygen might have what you need):
+Try one of these, that I’ve collected from a variety of LinkedIN discussions (if you want additional time management resources, Trainers Warehouse might have what you need):

 Divide the group into teams and give them each a large glass container.
 The Mayo Jar is to be filled with as much material as possible.
 The material can be rocks, stones, gravel, sand etc..
 (But you can use anything.)
 The larger materials should be placed in the container first and then followed by the next to the largest, and so on… In this order you should be able to fit the most into the container.

 You can come to your own conclusion for the activity based on your need.
 The rocks (due to size) would be the most important items to complete.
 (Can be home activities…work/life balance.)
 Then stones would be every day has to finish items.
 Gravel can be the projects that need completed.
 Sand could be the extra work that was just assigned to you.

 I allow the groups to fill their own container without detailed instructions.
 I tell them to fill their containers with as much materials as they can.
 And then we talk about the order they selected.
 If they had an order…and what the materials represents to them…etc. I use this communication to lead into training.
 Mayo Jar materials can be found here.
 Posted online by Darlene Bailey

 Tell participants they have $86,400.00 to spend anyway they wish.
 The only restrictions are that they cannot bank any money and if they do not use any of the money they lose it.
 We then discuss why and how they spent the money the way they did.
 I then tell them that 86400 are the number of seconds we have each day and that as often as possible they should consider spending their time on things that are important to them as they did with their money.
 Posted online by Joseph Argenio

 Take a colored ribbon length approximately 1 meter/100 cms and scissors.